October 15th, 2012

 Boys doubles â€” Stephen Shipp and Isaiah Hernandez won 8-2; Zach Bax and Billy Reeves lost 0-8; Michael Redondo and Keygan Valdez lost 3-8.

 Girls doubles â€” Jenny Medellen and Kristen Casto lost 6-8; Gewel Cherry and Brianna Hicks lost 4-8; Vida Gamez and Teresa Perez-Poe lost 6-8.

 Mixed doubles â€” Tyler Stacy and Ashley Heaton lost 0-8.

 The Sweetwater Police Department (SPD) received 42 calls for service, issued three citations and made two arrests on Oct.
 11, 2012.

 â€¢ Theft â€” 500 block of E. Broadway.

 Arrested by SPD:

-The Nolan County Sheriff's Office (NCSO) had nine calls for service, served two civil papers and made three arrests on April 24, 2012.
+The Nolan County Sheriff's Office (NCSO) had 10 calls for service, served two civil papers and made one arrest on Oct.
+11, 2012.